Skip to main content

-Monad for developers
+Monad for Developers

 Monad is an Ethereum-compatible Layer-1 blockchain with 10,000 tps of throughput, 1-second block times, and single-slot finality.